Soviet involvement in regime change: 1939–1940: Finland

 The conflict began after the Soviets sought to obtain Finnish territory, demanding, among other concessions, that Finland cede substantial border territories in exchange for land elsewhere, claiming security reasons—primarily the protection of Leningrad, 32 km (20 mi) from the Finnish border.
-Finland refused, so the USSR invaded the country.
-Many sources conclude that the Soviet Union had intended to conquer all of Finland, and use the establishment of the puppet Communist Finnish Democratic Republic and the Molotov–Ribbentrop Pact's secret protocols as evidence of this.^{[F 8]} Finland repelled Soviet attacks for more than two months and inflicted substantial losses on the invaders while temperatures ranged as low as −43 °C (−45 °F).
-After the Soviet military reorganised and adopted different tactics, they renewed their offensive in February and overcame Finnish defences.
+When Finland refused, the USSR invaded.
+Most sources conclude that the Soviet Union had intended to conquer all of Finland, and use the establishment of the puppet Communist Finnish Democratic Republic and the Molotov–Ribbentrop Pact's secret protocols as evidence of this.
+Finland repelled Soviet attacks for more than two months and inflicted substantial losses on the invaders while temperatures ranged as low as −43 °C (−45 °F).

+Following the initial setbacks, the Soviets reduced their strategic objectives and put an end to the puppet Finnish communist government in late January 1940, and informed the legitimate Finnish government that they were willing to negotiate peace.
+After the Soviet military reorganised and adopted different tactics, they renewed their offensive in February and overcame the Finnish defences on the Karelian Isthmus.

 Hostilities ceased in March 1940 with the signing of the Moscow Peace Treaty.
-Finland ceded 11 percent of its territory, representing 30 percent of its economy to the Soviet Union.
+Finland ceded 9 percent of its territory, representing 13 percent of its economy to the Soviet Union.
 Soviet losses were heavy, and the country's international reputation suffered.
 Soviet gains exceeded their pre-war demands and the USSR received substantial territory along Lake Ladoga and in northern Finland.
 Finland retained its sovereignty and enhanced its international reputation.
 The poor performance of the Red Army encouraged Adolf Hitler to think that an attack on the Soviet Union would be successful and confirmed negative Western opinions of the Soviet military.
-After 15 months of Interim Peace, in June 1941, Nazi Germany commenced Operation Barbarossa and the Soviet-Finnish theater of World War II, also known as the Continuation War, flared up again.
+After 15 months of Interim Peace, in June 1941, Nazi Germany commenced Operation Barbarossa, and the Continuation War began.